fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 <img src="pics/Explain_Graph.PNG" />

-There are also considerations to consider when scaling this solution out to a distributed databse.
+There are also considerations to consider when scaling this solution up to a distributed database.
 First, tile and state data should be partitioned by geometry, so that geometries that are near each other are located on the same machine.
-Next, as the number of rows in the tables grows, the computational and memory cost of the indexes must be taken into account.
+Next, as the number of rows in the tables grows, the computation and memory cost of the indexes must be taken into account.
 This also includes parcels being added to the tiles table, as everytime this happends the index has to be recomputed.
 Caching is also an optimization that needs to be considered.
 When you zoom in and out of a level you are going to be looking at a lot of the same tiles, so having an LRU cache of tile geometries may help speed up subsequent queries.

 [1]: https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html